gtema/openstack/doc/src/osc.md

 ## `osc image schema metadef tags show`

-Show metadata definition tags schema
+Shows a JSON schema document that represents a metadata definition *tags* entity.

+A tags entity is a container for *tag* entities.

+The following schema document is an example.
+The authoritative response is the actual response to the API call.

+Normal response codes: 200

+Error response codes: 400, 401

 **Usage:** `osc image schema metadef tags show`